Home » San Diego » Tips for visiting San Diego Zoo with kids

 Balboa Park Carousel with all its colourful animals.
 Image: Tripomizer

-Built in 1910, the Balboa Park Carousel is yet another attraction just outside the zoo but an integral part of the zoo visit.
+Built-in 1910, the Balboa Park Carousel is another attraction outside the zoo but an integral part of the zoo visit.

 It is a historic ride and may even remind the parents of their childhood.